-With more than 105,000 patients admitted yearly, MD Anderson provides an exceptional environment for learning and prepares physicians to be leaders in their chosen specialty.
+With more than 120,000 patients receiving care at MD Anderson annually, we provide an exceptional environment for learning and prepare physicians to be leaders in their chosen specialty.

-All clinical training programs at MD Anderson are held to the educational standards of the ACGME by the Graduate Medical Education Committee and approved by the senior vice president for academic affairs.
+All clinical training programs at MD Anderson are held to the educational standards of the ACGME by the Graduate Medical Education Committee and approved by the vice president.

 Clinical Education for Non-Physicians